babylonlabs-io/babylon-benchmark/README.md

    - Start the follower node which will begin syncing with the master
    - Start the profiler once the follower node has started syncing

    The profiler will run until follower node has synced with the master.
 After completion, the profile data will be automatically saved in the `outputs/` folder.
+You can visualize the profile data using the following command:
+    ```
+    go tool pprof -http=:8080 outputs/profile_<timestamp>.pprof
+    ```

 5. Stop the nodes:
    When you're done with the benchmark, you can stop the nodes using: